Michele Giuliano Carlino, PhD

 Numerical Analysis for Partial Differential Equations;

-Scientific Computing; Fortran MPI and OpenMP;
+Scientific Computing;

 ADER Finite Volume schemes and Discontinuous Galerkin methods; well balanced methods;